leslietzeng/ios-decal-final-proj/README.md

 * Current Shopping Trip’s Running Total
 * Checkout and Pay using Credit Card

+* Optional Features:
+* Access Old Receipts
+* GPS for Store Location
+* Advertised Products/Sales Specific to that Store
+* Side bar for Item Categories in Inventory
+* Item Locator - Store Aisle Layout
+* Photos and Item Description of Items in Shopping List
+* Touch ID for checkout
+* Reviews of Product Scanned

 ## Control Flow
 * Please see the following link for our visual interpretation of our
 application: bit.ly/2e3XM2A